Tags Archives: endometriosis experts

 Read More: Understanding How Endometriosis Can Cause

-Diagnosis of Kidney Endometriosis
+Diagnosis of Ureteral Endometriosis

 The diagnosis of ureteral endometriosis relies heavily on clinical suspicion.
 As a result, they often misdiagnose patients with kidney cancer.
 This can lead to patients not receiving treatment on time, or receiving the wrong kind of treatment.